Aecasorg/WoWilvlChecker/README.md

 * Possibly setting a filter that warns if there's something lacking, i.e. low ilvl, no gems or enchants.
 * Stored characters so that their progress can be followed.
 * Fast lookup and refresh

+## Challenges
+* Extract and combine the data from 3 large json data fetches - items, talents & audit
+* Pick out only relevant information from extracted data which have a large historical debt (10 years) where many parameters are not relevant any more to the current version of the game.